Applying at IPSA

 - for learners requiring a holistic overview of Islam as personal enrichment

-- for graduates of varied specialisms seeking to further their studies in Islam (successful completion of this programme may serve as a bridge into IPSA’s accredited BA (Hons) in Islamic Studies)
+- for professionals with a previous degree in varied specialisms seeking to further their studies in Islam.
+(Such candidates who successfully completes this programme may serve as a bridge into IPSA’s accredited BA (Hons) in Islamic Studies)

 - for current and aspirant Madrassah Teachers seeking an accredited Higher Certificate in Islamic Studies to improve their employability